FHOG for regional Victoria - frequently asked questions

 Find the answers to some frequently asked questions about the First Home Owner Grant (FHOG) for regional Victoria:

 - What is regional Victoria?

-- What are the key dates you need to know?
+- What are the key dates I need to know?

 - What types of home/construction qualify?

-The current First Home Owner Grant (FHOG) is a payment of $10,000 available to eligible first-home buyers who buy or build their new home valued up to $750,000.
+The regional First Home Owner Grant (FHOG) is a $20,000 payment for first-home buyers who buy or build their new home, valued up to $750,000, in regional Victoria.

 A new home includes:

 - An existing property being sold for the first time as a new residence, or